tomakita/RetroCheck/example/README.md

 								UserStatus.class,
 								(random, status) -> new UserStatus(random.nextInt(), random.nextBoolean()));

+		// [Nodes]
 		// Each entity in the system is represented by a Node.
 		Node<Integer> requestId =
 				new Node<>(
 						"request id", // Used to identify each entity.
-						Integer.class, // The type of each entity -- required due to type erasure. x -> x,
-						generator, // This is how the Node type knows how to generator Integer instances.
+						Integer.class, // The type of each entity -- required due to type erasure. generator, // This is how the Node type knows how to generator Integer instances.
-						"http", // Tells the DataLoader how to load instances of this entity. true, // Is this entity used to invoke the system?
-						Probability.ALWAYS, // With what probability should this entity be present in tests? true);
+						"http", // Tells the DataLoader how to load instances of this entity. true, // Is this entity used to invoke the system? true); // Does this entity need to be deleted at the end of each test?
 		Node<UserStatus> userStatus =
 				new Node<>(
 						"user status",